 Award creditors should also keep in mind that, in a recognition action, the award debtor must be served with process in accordance with the Federal Rules of Civil Procedure.
-For service outside the United States, this may require service under the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents, which could cause substantial delays.
+For service outside the US, this may require service under the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents, which could cause substantial delays in the proceeding.

-Under the FAA, recognition of a foreign award must be sought within three years of the rendering of the award.
+Under the FAA, recognition of a foreign award must be sought within three years after the award was rendered.
 [12]